Bracing (aeronautics): Bays

 Some biplane wings are braced with struts leaned sideways with the bays forming a zigzag Warren truss.
 Examples include the Ansaldo SVA series of single-engined high-speed reconnaissance biplanes of World War I, and the early World War II-era Fiat CR.42 Falco.

 Other variations have also been used.
-The SPAD S.XIII fighter, while appearing to be a two bay biplane, has only one bay, but has the midpoints of the rigging braced with additional struts, however these are not structurally contiguous from top to bottom wing.
-The Sopwith 1 1/2 Strutter has a W shape cabane, however as it doesn't connect the wings to each other, it doesn't add to the number of bays.
+The SPAD S.XIII fighter, while appearing to be a two-bay biplane, has only one bay, but has the midpoints of the rigging braced with additional struts; however, these are not structurally contiguous from top to bottom wing.
+The Sopwith 1 1/2 Strutter has a W-shape cabane; however, as it does not connect the wings to each other, it does not add to the number of bays.

 Interplane strut gallery

 Cabane struts

 Where an aircraft has a wing running clear above the main fuselage, the two components are often connected by cabane struts running up from the top of the fuselage or crew cabin to the wing centre section.
 Such a wing is usually also braced elsewhere, with the cabane struts forming part of the overall bracing scheme.

 Because cabane struts often carry engine thrust to the upper wing to overcome its drag, the loads along each diagonal between fore and aft struts are unequal and they are often formed as N-struts.
 They may also have cross-braced torsion wires to help stop the wing twisting.
 A few biplane designs, like the British 1917 Bristol Fighter two-seat fighter/escort, had its fuselage clear of the lower wing as well as the upper one, using ventral cabane struts to accomplish such a design feature.